shuangzhao100/TextClassification/README.md

 ### Model selection
-(1)Experimented with the Ridge model to aviod overfitting (test MSE - 1.04) (2)Experimented with the SVM model.
+- Experimented with the Ridge model to aviod overfitting (test MSE - 1.04)
+- Experimented with the SVM model.
 SVM model works well with unstructred data, such as texual data in this essay grading task.
--- SVM benchmark model (without tuning hyperparameters): test MSE is 3.23 -- SVM hyperparameter tuing (using GridSearch): test MSE is 1.22 (3) Experimented with the Universal Sentence Encoder
+-- SVM benchmark model (without tuning hyperparameters): test MSE is 3.23 -- SVM hyperparameter tuing (using GridSearch): test MSE is 1.22
+- Experimented with the Universal Sentence Encoder
 - The Ridge model fed with a deep sentence embedder has the test MSE of 1.56.

 ### Results